sensoranalytics/java-tzwhere/README.md

 ## Caveats
 ### Timezones at Sea
 The tz_world data is limited to only timezones on land.
 We'd like to add territorial waters, but we need shapes first.

+## TODOs
+* Improved documentation and examples
+* Added test coverage and configuration for automated CI
+* Publication to Maven Central